monarch-initiative/mondo/docs/editors-guide/quality-control-tests.md

 prefix oboInOwl: <http://www.geneontology.org/formats/oboInOwl#>

-# Tests if an animal disease made it into the rare disease subset
+# Tests for excluded_subClassOf relationships that do not also have a source annotation with an ORCID.

-SELECT DISTINCT ?entity ?property ?value WHERE
+SELECT DISTINCT ?entity ?property ?value
+WHERE
 {
   VALUES ?property { <http://purl.obolibrary.org/obo/mondo#excluded_subClassOf> }
   ?entity ?property ?value .